Marwa-Ahmad-Allaway/AI-Mentor-chatbot/README.md

 # AI-Mentor-chatbot
+## This chatbot is a project to apply what I have learned in Natural Language Processing during my summer training.
-AI Mentor chatbot is under development
+### It is under development.